-The Advisor receives financing coordination fees of 1% of the amount available under any loan or line of credit made available to the Company and 0.75% of the amount available or outstanding under any refinanced loan or line of credit.
-The Advisor will pay some or all of these fees to third parties with whom it subcontracts to coordinate financing for the Company.
-For the year ended December 31, 2015, the Company paid the Advisor financing coordination fees of \$165,750 in connection with the acquisition of the Austin Hotel.
+Advisor will also receive financing coordination fees of 1% of the amount available under any loan or line of credit made available to the Company and 0.75% of the amount available or outstanding under any refinanced loan or line of credit.
+Advisor will pay some or all of these fees to third parties with whom it subcontracts to coordinate financing for the Company.
+For the year ended December 31, 2016, the Company paid the Advisor financing coordination fees of \$562,500 in connection with the acquisition of the Springhill Suites Seattle Hotel.
+For the year ended December 31, 2015, the Company paid the Advisor financing coordination fees of \$165,750 in connection with the acquisition of the Residence Inn Austin Hotel.